 So Problem 2 solved!
 Now what?

-Brad and I have set up a sister site to ED focusing wholly on WP and WP development.
-If you want a website converted to WP or need a brand new website with deep CMS, SEO and CRM integration for your marketing department, then we can help (we’re also offering new marketing services soon), or if you just want the latest WP news, power-tips on all things marketing, plugins, widgets, updates... and a lot more, then WordPress Heroes is where it’s at!
-We have so much planned for the site, so make sure you bookmark!
-Officially launching late June.
-But you can take a sneak peek here:
+We have set up a service wholly for WordPress development.
+If you want a website converted to WP or need a brand new website with deep CMS, SEO and CRM integration for your marketing department, then we can help (we also offer marketing services), or if you just want the latest WP news, power-tips on all things marketing, plugins, widgets, updates... then be sure to visit our blog.